frannyfx/panorama/README.md

 ```

 ## 🧪 Testing
-The full test suite can be executed by running:
+All test suites can be executed by running:

 ```bash
 npm test
 ```

+It is highly recommended to create a `panorama.test.json` config file which points to a test database to prevent tests from conflicting with your production environment.

 ## 👨‍💻 Credits
 ### Project